-The Butler’s gartersnake (Thamnophis butleri) is the smallest of Ontario’s four members of the genus Thamnophis and grows to only 69 centimetres in total length, though typically it is less than 50 centimetres long.
+The Butler’s gartersnake (Thamnophis butleri) is the smallest of Ontario’s four members of the genus Thamnophis and typically grows to only 38 to 50 centimetres in total length.
 It is brown with three yellow stripes: one down the back and one on each side, on the third and part of the second and fourth scale rows.
 Occasionally a melanistic form of this species (with a black, unstriped back) occurs, though not as commonly as melanistic eastern gartersnakes.
 The chin and belly of the Butler’s gartersnake are yellowish.
 This species has a smaller head than the eastern gartersnake, making the neck less obvious.

 The Butler’s gartersnake is very similar to the eastern gartersnake, red-sided gartersnake and northern ribbonsnake.
 Those three species have larger heads and a more pronounced neck than the Butler’s gartersnake.
 The lateral (side) stripes on the eastern gartersnake are confined to the second and third scale rows.
 The lateral stripes on the northern ribbonsnake are on the third and fourth scale rows.
 The northern ribbonsnake also has a distinct white crescent in front of the eye, is more slender than the garternakes and has a longer tail.
 The red-sided gartersnake is found only in northwestern Ontario, while the Butler’s gartersnake occurs only in southwestern Ontario.
 This species may be mistaken for a queen snake, which also has two yellowish lateral stripes.
 The queen snake, however, has several faint dark stripes rather than a yellow stripe down the back.